Notification for current and former employees

 PUBLIC NOTIFICATION OF A PRIVACY BREACH OF EMPLOYEES’ PERSONAL INFORMATION

 Eastern Health is updating its current and former employees, physicians and locums of a breach of personal information resulting from a cyber-attack in October 2021.
-While the incident is currently under investigation, we are advising that some personal information was taken in relation to that cyber-attack.
+Through an investigation into this cyber-attack, it was determined that the incident was a ransomware attack involving Hive ransomware, and that some personal information and personal health information belonging to clients and employees was taken from certain systems.

 The information taken includes name, address, contact information, and social insurance number (SIN) of employees of Eastern Health over approximately the last 28 years (prior to the October 2021 cyber-attack).
 At this time, there is no indication that this information is being misused and no evidence that banking information was involved for current and former employees.